Namuchi: Legend and literature

 During one of the great wars between the gods and the Asuras, Namuchi led a vast army against the Devas.
-Indra striked down countless Asura warriors.
+Indra struck down countless Asura warriors.
 Yet Namuchi remained impervious to every attack.
 Realizing that he could not be slain by Indra's weapons, Namuchi retreated into the rays of the Sun, as Surya's rays protected him.

 Indra, however, discovered him.
 Cornered, Namuchi proposed a pact that would make him untouchable.
 He declared that he could not be slain by staff or bow, nor by the palm of Indra's hand nor by his fist.
 He further insisted that he could not be killed during day or night, nor by anything that was either wet or dry.
 These conditions were phrased so carefully that they seemed to rule out any possible means of attack.
 At last, Indra agreed."Oh, noble giant, I will not kill you by wet or dry thing, in the night or in the day, with my fist nor palm, with a staff nor bow.
 What I say is true."With this assurance, Namuchi emerged from the rays of the Sun.
 Through the power of Sura-liquor, he deprived Indra of his very strength.
 In some accounts, he stripped from him the essence of food itself and even the Soma.
 Indra, suddenly weakened and desperate, sought the help of the Ashvins, as well as the goddess Saraswati.
 He lamented to them that though he had kept his word and honored the treaty.By means of the Surâ-liquor Namuki, the Asura, carried off Indra's (source of) strength, the essence of food, the Soma-drink.
 He (Indra) hasted up to the Asvins and Sarasvatî, crying, 'I have sworn to Namuki, saying, "I will slay thee neither by day nor by night, neither with staff nor with bow, neither with the palm of my hand nor with the fist, neither with the dry nor with the moist!" and yet has he taken these things from me: seek ye to bring me back these things! — Satapatha Brahmana, translated by Julius Eggeling (1900), Kanda XII, Adhyaya VII, Brahmana III, Verse 1It was with their guidance that Indra found a way to turn the conditions of the pact against Namuchi himself.
 Indra waited until twilight, time which is neither fully day nor fully night.
 Namuchi was again cornered at the seashore and he was suffocated with sea foam a substance that is neither entirely wet nor entirely dry.
 With this strange weapon, he struck Namuchi and severed his head.